 First off, let us make sure we are on the same page when we understand what palliative care means.
 The medication brings down pain or discomfort but does not fight against the disease.
 Palliative care aims to make patients as comfortable as possible while undergoing treatment.
-These types of therapies can also be carried out at home or even in a healthcare setting.
+One can also carry out these types of therapies at home or even in a healthcare setting.

-Palliative care can be used at any stage of cancer treatment, whether it is early stage, recurrent/locally progressed stage, or metastatic stage.
+A doctor can use palliative care at any stage of cancer treatment; whether it is early stage, recurrent/locally progressed stage, or metastatic stage.
 The main aim is to improve the quality of life while reducing pain and discomfort.
 When palliative care teams collaborate with cancer doctors, people with cancer benefit from reduced symptoms, more excellent communication, and psychological and spiritual care.
 They also have someone to assist them plan for the future.
-Patients can resume regular activities once their symptoms have been managed.
+Patients can resume regular activities once their symptoms manage.